ryankarlos/AWS-VPC/README.md

 Endpoints are virtual devices that are horizontally scaled, redundant, and highly available VPC components.
 V PC endpoints allow communication between instances in your VPC and services, without imposing availability risks or bandwidth constraints on your network traffic.
 You can optimize the network path by avoiding traffic to internet gateways and incurring cost associated with NAT gateways, NAT instances or maintaining firewalls.
 VPC endpoints also provide you with much finer control over how users and applications access AWS services.
 With VPC endpoints enabled, Instances in your VPC do not require public IP addresses to communicate with the Amazon services.
 Traffic between your VPC resources and the Amazon service (For ex: SQS, Secrets manager etc) does not leave the Amazon network.
 VPC endpoints allows you to connect Amazon services only within the region.

-There are two types of VPC endpoints.
+There are two types of VPC endpoints, Gateway Endpoints and Interface Endpoints.

+#### Gateway endpoint
-1. A Gateway endpoint is a target for a route in a route table to connect VPC resources to S3 or DynamoDB.
+Target for a route in a route table to connect VPC resources to S3 or DynamoDB.
 When enabled, the route table automatically updates the prefix list of service and target endpoints.
 Gateway endpoint is created at the VPC level and not at the subnet level.
-A route is automatically added to the Route table with a destination that specifies the prefix list of service and the target with the endpoint id for e.g. A rule with destination pl-68a54001 (com.amazonaws.us-west-2.s3) and a target with this endpoints’ ID (e.g. vpce-12345678) will be added to the route tables
+A route is automatically added to the Route table with a destination that specifies the prefix list of service and the target with the endpoint id for e.g. A rule with destination pl-68a54001 (com.amazonaws.us-west-2.s3) and a target with this endpoints’ ID (e.g. vpce-12345678) will be added to the route tables.
 A Gateway endpoint, currently allows you to connect to Amazon Simple Storage Service (S3) and Amazon DynamoDB service using private IP addresses.
 You route traffic from your VPC to the gateway endpoint using route tables.
-Gateway endpoints do not enable AWS PrivateLink.
+Gateway endpoints **do not enable AWS PrivateLink**.
 You can also configure resource policies on both the gateway endpoint and the AWS resource that the endpoint provides access to.
 A VPC endpoint policy is an AWS Identity and Access Management (AWS IAM) resource policy that you can attach to an endpoint.
 It is a separate policy for controlling access from the endpoint to the specified service.
 This enables granular access control and private network connectivity from within a VPC.
-Note: As mentioned above, Gateway endpoints are available only for Amazon S3 and Amazon DynamoDB services, and they are available at no additional cost.
+**Note**: As mentioned above, Gateway endpoints are available only for Amazon S3 and Amazon DynamoDB services, and they are available at no additional cost.
 Gateway endpoints can only be used by the resources within the VPC.

-* Limitations:
+There are a few limitations associated with Gateway Endpoints, namely:

-1) Endpoints are supported within the same Region only.
+* Endpoints are supported within the same Region only.
 Endpoint cannot be created between a VPC and an AWS service in a different region.
-2) Endpoints support IPv4 traffic only.
+* Endpoints support IPv4 traffic only.
-3) Endpoint cannot be transferred from one VPC to another, or from one service to another
+* Endpoint cannot be transferred from one VPC to another, or from one service to another
-4) Endpoint connections cannot be extended out of a VPC i.e. resources across the VPN connection, VPC peering connection, AWS Direct Connect connection cannot use the endpoint.
+* Endpoint connections cannot be extended out of a VPC i.e. resources across the VPN connection, VPC peering connection, AWS Direct Connect connection cannot use the endpoint.

-2. Interface endpoints
+#### Interface endpoints

-Interface endpoints enable connectivity to services over AWS PrivateLink.
-WS PrivateLink is a service which basically provides Amazon VPCs with a secure and scalable way to privately connect to such hosted services.
+Interface endpoints **enable connectivity to services over AWS PrivateLink**.
+AWS PrivateLink is a service which basically provides Amazon VPCs with a secure and scalable way to privately connectto such hosted services.
 AWS PrivateLink traffic does not use public IP addresses nor traverse the internet.
 The Interface endpoints reside inside a subnet and need to be in an Availability Zone (for HA, put one in each AZ) While creating Interface endpoint, It will allow you to choose a subnet from your VPC.
 For each subnet that you specify from your VPC, we create an endpoint network interface in the subnet and assign it a private IP address from the subnet address range.
 A private IP address also ensures the traffic remains private without any changes to the route table.
-AWS recently enabled AWS PrivateLink support for S3 and DynamoDB service.
+**AWS recently enabled AWS PrivateLink support for S3 and DynamoDB service**.
 So, We can use Interface endpoint for S3 and DynamoDB service as well.
 For Interface endpoints, You are billed for hourly usage and data processing charges. https://aws.amazon.com/privatelink/pricing/
 Interface endpoint has its own set of DNS names, including one for AZ, region and private DNS name.
 You can use regional (or) AZ level DNS name as well to access your Interface endpoint.
-For Example consider secret manager service:

-vpce-08e129ac470yyyyyy-xxxxxx.secretsmanager.us-east-1.vpce.amazonaws.com  --> Regional DNS Name
-vpce-08e129ac470yyyyyy-xxxxxx-us-east-1a.secretsmanager.us-east-1.vpce.amazonaws.com  ---> Zonal DNS name
-secretsmanager.us-east-1.amazonaws.com   ---> DNS Name of Secrets manager service in us-east-1 region

 Normally, DNS name of the AWS service resolves to regional Public IPs.
 When you enable 'private DNS name' for the interface endpoint, DNS name of Secrets manager service will start resolve to private IPs.
 In comparison, Gateway Endpoints described above are limited to providing connectivity to Amazon S3 and DynamoDB service only and they do not leverage AWS PrivateLink.

-Now, further access for IP's is controlled individually at each instance level by means of Security Group (SG).
+Further access for IP's is controlled individually at each instance level by means of Security Group (SG).
 SG's are discussed in reference [5]

-For the next sections, we will first setup a local environment and then use **cloudformation** to create  VPC, subnets, route tables, security groups, VPC endpoints and associate with RDS,Redshift and EC2 resources before running the following **example workflows**:
+For the next sections, we will first setup a local environment and then use **cloudformation** to create  VPC, subnets, route tables, security groups, VPC endpoints and associate with RDS,Redshift and EC2 resources before running the following **example workflows**.

-1. [**Deploy webserver**](aws_vpc) in EC2 instance in a VPC which communicates with RDS instance in same VPC and Redshift in a different VPC using some of the resources described in this section
-2. [**Use Elastic Beanstalk**](aws_vpc/aws-flask) to automate webserver deployment.
-3. [**Use AWS Batch**](aws_vpc/batch) to update the RDS instance, and will get triggered when data in S3 is updated.

-#### Setup venv
+## Setup Virtual Environment

 First `cd` to the `eb-flask` folder in `aws-vpc` and then run the following command to setup a virtual env named `virt` and activate it